gohugoio/hugo/content/getting-started/basic-usage.md

 hugo server
 ```

-This will run a full functioning web server while simultaneously watching your file system for additions, deletions, or changes within the following
+This will run a fully functioning web server while simultaneously watching your file system for additions, deletions, or changes within the following the following areas of your [project organization][directorystructure]

 * `/static/*`
 * `/content/*`